 Phung Chang Cave

 I have already mentioned that the most iconic sight of Phang Nga town is the massive limestone cliff that has the shape of an elephant.
 And there is actually a cave inside that makes the number one and kind of must do activity in town.
-There’s also a big public park that’s worth to go and that offers fine views of the elephant cliff and people-watching opportunities, but the cave is clearly the highlight here.
+There’s also a big public park that’s worth to go and that offers fine views of the elephant cliff (see first picture of the post) and people-watching opportunities, but the cave is clearly the highlight here.

 You will need to join a tour to explore Phung Chang Cave (daily from 9am-5pm).
 It takes about one hour and costs 500 Baht for foreigners and 200 Baht for Thais.
 (I talked with them nicely in Thai and bargained 500 Baht for me and my Thai girlfriend).